HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

-Header tags have been widely adopted because they’re easy to implement and help improve understanding for users and bots.
+Header tags have been widely adopted because they're easy to implement and help improve understanding for users and bots.
 For desktop pages in 2024, 70% had `<h1>` tags, 71% had `<h2>` tags , 59% had `<h3>` tags, and 37% had `<h4>` tags.
 Mobile pages were similar at 70%, 70%, 59%, and 36%, respectively.

 These numbers vary slightly from 2022.
 Notable shifts in 2024 include increased adoption of `<h1>` tags, which in 2022 was at 66%.
 The subsequent headers, however, saw decreased usage.
 The `<h2>`, which was 71% in 2024 , was previously at 73% in 2022 for both device types.
 Meanwhile, the  `<h3>` and `<h4>` tags, which were 59% and 37% in 2024, were  higher in 2022 at 62% and 38%, respectively.